akhil3480/logistics_inventory_management/README.md

   - Added `created_at` + `updated_at` timestamps to: WarehouseLocations, ShopLocations, Pickers, Boxes, OrderItems
   - Added `updated_at` to: ProductWarehouseStock, ProductShopStock
   - Enforced data-quality: CHECK (qty_picked <= qty_ordered) on OrderItems
   - Converted quantity fields to UNSIGNED (to avoid negatives)

 ---

 ## Current Progress

-- Base schema for warehouse, shop, ordering, picking
+- ✅ Base schema for warehouse, shop, ordering, picking
-- Seed data for 3 warehouses, 3 shops, and some products
+- ✅ Seed data for 3 warehouses, 3 shops, and some products
-- Stored procedures for stock movement and picking
+- ✅ Stored procedures implemented in `90_procedures.sql`:
+  - `sp_replenish_shop_from_warehouse` – move stock from warehouse to shop
+  - `sp_create_order` – create a new order for a shop
+  - `sp_add_order_item` – add products to an order
+  - `sp_open_box_for_order` – assign a box to an order and picker
+  - `sp_scan_pick` – pick products into a box (updates stock + order items)
+  - `sp_close_box` – close a box once picking is complete
-- Triggers for auditing
+- 🔜 Triggers for automated status updates (planned)
+- 🔜 Multi-order handling and advanced picking logic (planned)
-- ERD diagram and documentation
+- ✅ ERD diagram and documentation